 Continuing related research in both education and professional practice, Steinmuller codirected student research excursions to China while involved in teaching design studios at the University of California, Berkeley.
 At Studio URBIS, her work includes urban-scale work in China, research in the application of prefabrication technologies in multifamily housing, and several residential projects.

-Steinmuller has been a lecturer at the University of California, Berkeley, and in 2006, she joined the architecture faculty at CCA, where she teaches and coordinates the first core design studio and media course in the graduate program, the summer course MArch Studio 0, Architectural Analysis, housing studios as well as advanced studios.
+Steinmuller has been a lecturer at the University of California, Berkeley, and in 2006, she joined the architecture faculty at CCA, where she teaches and coordinates the first core design studio and media course in the graduate program, Architectural Analysis, housing studios as well as advanced and travel studios.
 Her research areas include the relationship of visualization methods to design thinking, as well as temporary urban strategies and their capacity to inform longer-term urban development.